ClojureBridge/curriculum/outline/functions.md

 ### Comparison functions

-You will often need to test the equality of two things. `=` is the function you use to do that.
-Imagine a function called `vegetarian?` that determines if a person is vegetarian or not:
+You can use the function `=` to test the equality of two things.
+For example, here is a function called `vegetarian?` that determines whether a person is vegetarian or not:

 ```clj
 (defn vegetarian?